Rmufti/Blockchain-E-Voting/database/README.md

 The backend connects using the `MONGODB_URI` environment variable.
 Connection string format:
 ```
-mongodb+srv://<username>:<password>@cluster0.xxxxx.mongodb.net/evoting?retryWrites=true&w=majority
+mongodb+srv://<username>:<password>@cluster0.xxxxx.mongodb.net/evoting?appName=Cluster0
 ```

 ## Notes

-- Passwords are hashed with bcrypt (12 salt rounds)
+- Passwords are hashed with bcrypt (12 rounds, used an online generator for it)
-- The old PostgreSQL schema has been removed — MongoDB is the sole database
+- MongoDB is the sole database, not PostgreSQL so changed were made
-- Election-related data is handled by the blockchain layer, not this database
+- As Rameez said: Election-related data is not in this database